-^{} The Compensation and Human Capital Committee approved the definition of "Adjusted EPS" for fiscal 2022, which is EPS for the year, adjusted to exclude the impact of special charges, foreign exchange rates, transaction and integration expenses, and a gain on the Company's sale of a business.
-This definition is the same as "Adjusted EPS" as reported in our Form 10-K for the 2022 fiscal year, except that the formulation of "Adjusted EPS" used by the Compensation and Human Capital Committee was determined on a constant currency basis, while the formulation used in the Form 10-K for the 2022 fiscal year was determined on a reported currency basis.
-As a result, Adjusted EPS growth as used by the Compensation and Human Capital Committee was higher by 1.2% than Adjusted EPS growth as reported in our Form 10-K. The Committee made these adjustments for compensation purposes as it does not want employees to benefit from or be penalized for factors outside of their control.
+^{} The Compensation and Human Capital Committee approved the definition of "Adjusted EPS" for fiscal 2023, which is EPS for the year, adjusted to exclude the impact of special charges, and foreign exchange rates.
+This definition is the same as "Adjusted EPS" as reported in our Form 10-K for the 2023 fiscal year, except that the formulation of "Adjusted EPS" used by the Compensation and Human Capital Committee was determined on a constant currency basis, while the formulation used in the Form 10-K for the 2023 fiscal year was determined on a reported currency basis.
+As a result, Adjusted EPS growth as used by the Compensation and Human Capital Committee was higher by approximately 1.1% than Adjusted EPS growth as reported in our Form 10-K. The Committee made these adjustments for compensation purposes as it does not want employees to benefit from or be penalized for factors outside of their control.